splunk/public-o11y-docs/admin/references/system-limits/sys-limits-infra.rst

    * - :ref:`number-of-input-mts-per-job`
      - 250,000

-.. note:: To adjust the limit values for your org, contact Splunk Observability Cloud Support.
+.. note:: In most cases, you should use the default system limits.
+To adjust the limit values for your org, contact Splunk Observability Cloud Support.
 See :ref:`support`.

 .. _charts-detectors-and-signalflow-limits: